 Moore: One person I really looked up to when I got into boxing was Paul Williams who was at one of my fights.
 He was the big brother, superstar.
 Unfortunately now he’s is paralyzed after a motorcycle accident.

 Mitchell: Growing up, I never got enough hugs and kisses.
 I was a troubled kid with a lot of mishaps and unfortunate situations and have always said that I’ve been fighting since I was 10 days old.
 I’ve been in and out of the foster care system so that played a huge role.
-When I was young, I got in a fight and broke this girl’s jaw.
+When I was young, I got into a fight and broke this girl’s jaw.
 Instead of the foster care system speaking with me asking what I can do differently, my coach (before he became my coach) sat me down and asked what I can do.
 I told him I wanted to box and it became my first love.

 I love boxing because it is what I like to call an Outkast sport.
 This is the only sport I feel like I cannot be judged.
 You can go to a gym and no one will think twice about you.